Judaism’s rich curse traditions (Defixiones, Part 8)

 […] privy to the requests of supplicants and himself has, as it were, the ear of the deity.
 That the deceased constitutes an active intermediary, rather than a passive instrument of communication, seems evident in that prayer may be addressed to the deceased rather than to a divine being.
 More properly put, the deceased has become a divine being in some serious sense, and therefore like God or an angel, may be efficaciously beseeched in prayer.

 Another divine agency to which the petitioner can appeal are angels, as can be seen in the formula from SHR.
-This might seem strange at first blush, but as professor of Jewish Studies Philip S. Alexander notes:4
+This might seem strange at first blush, but as professor of Jewish studies, Philip S. Alexander notes:⁵

 [A]ngels, shockingly, function like demons […] there is no moral dimension to the ill that they are required to inflict.

 As we can see from the SHR formula we started with, one cursed is “handed over” to these angels who are meant to cause physical harm.
-Of one such group of angels the SHR reports:5
+Of one such group of angels, the SHR reports⁶

 There is no mercy in them but they (wish) only to take revenge and to punish him who is delivered into their hands.